 Your business may need to get an investment.

 For this purpose, American market is the most attractive for you to find business partners and investors.

-To finance your startup investment in the US, you need an American company again.
+To finance your startup investment in the US, you need an American company registration again.

 This is because the US investors are unwilling to finance a foreign company.

 Would you feel comfortable about such a due diligence?